cancerscam/challenge-uno/README.md

 - `nigz`: Solution to problem 1.
 - `speed dik`: Solution to problem 2.
-- `net salary`: Solution to problem 3.
+- `zznetsalary`: Solution to problem 3.

 ## How to Use